 '''

-Who-Info-Old ::=
+Who-Info ::=

 Pers-No;

 ( person

 working-conference

 Conf-No;

 :

-what-am-i-doing

-HOLLERITH;

-Who-Info ::=

-( person

-Pers-No;

-working-conference

-:

-Conf-No;

 session

 Session-No;

 what-am-i-doing

+:

 HOLLERITH;

-:
+HOLLERITH;

 username

-HOLLERITH;

-)

 Who-Info-Ident ::=

 ( person

 Pers-No;

 working-conference

 Conf-No;

-:
+Session-No;

 session

+what-am-i-doing

 :

-Session-No;

-what-am-i-doing

 HOLLERITH;

-:

 username

 HOLLERITH;

+HOLLERITH;

 hostname

-HOLLERITH;

 ident-user

 HOLLERITH;

 '''

 These structures are used to retrieve information on who is currently using LysKOM.
-All the requests using these types are obsolete, but Who-Info is used by async-i-am-on (see Section 5.5 [async-i-am-on], page 112).
+All the requests using these types are obsolete, but Who-Info is used by async-i-am-on (see Section 5.5 [async-i-am-on], page 114).